laurabrenskelle/mbon-docs/_docs/index.md

 The data have been generated within the MBON regions of the Arctic, Central California, Southern California, the Gulf of Maine, the Pacific Northwest, and South Florida.
-Data have been collected by associated scientists or provided by multiple other independent programs, such as the IOOS Regional Associations Long-Term Ecological Research (LTER) programs, universities, and other fisheries or marine wildlife institutions.
+Data have been collected by associated scientists or provided by multiple other independent programs, such as the IOOS Regional Associations, Long-Term Ecological Research (LTER) programs, universities, and other fisheries or marine wildlife institutions.

 This document describes the recommendations for formatting data and metadata for the MBON community.
 This includes: